+CCB laboratories carry out research in leukaemia, breast cancer, prostate cancer, skin cancer and colon cancer, focussing in the specialised areas of gene regulation, molecular signalling, translational oncology and cancer genomics.
 In addition to these laboratories, our ACRF Genomics Facility is providing access to state-of-the-art genomics research equipment, computing technology and bioinformatics expertise to the Centre for Cancer Biology and the wider research community.

-Translation of new discoveries into clinical practice is strengthened by the co-localization of the laboratories within a single centre, as well as its proximity to the Royal Adelaide Hospital along with its clinical resources, the University of South Australia and the University of Adelaide, with which it shares key research facilities.
+Translation of new discoveries into clinical practice is strengthened by the co-localisation of the laboratories within a single centre, as well as its proximity to the Royal Adelaide Hospital along with its clinical resources, the University of South Australia and the University of Adelaide, with which it shares key research facilities.

 The CCB also has alliances with leading pharmaceutical companies to rapidly exploit new discoveries.
-The Centre aims to be a hub of internationally recognized cancer research “excellence”, achieving tangible outcomes for cancer patients.
+The Centre aims to be a hub of internationally recognized cancer research excellence, achieving tangible outcomes for cancer patients.